forfudan/MojoMiji/src/miji/extend/decimojo.md

 ## Overflow of integers

+The built-in integral types in Mojo may overflow if the result of an operation exceeds the minimum or maximum value that the type can hold.
 Let's use a simple example to illustrate the overflow issue of integral types in Mojo:

 ```mojo
 def main():